MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/portal-faq.md

 #### Login tracking enabled

 Enabling a portal login tracking can lead to performance issues in your portal.
 This functionality is deprecated since January 2018 release of Dynamics 365 Portals.
-More information: [Portals: Deprecated Features](https://blogs.msdn.microsoft.com/crm/2018/03/20/portal-capabilities-for-dynamics-365-deprecated-features/)
+More information: [Dynamics 365 Portals: Deprecated Features](https://blogs.msdn.microsoft.com/crm/2018/03/20/portal-capabilities-for-dynamics-365-deprecated-features/)

 The portal checker tool will check if login tracking is enabled for your portal and will show a failed check if it is enabled.
 Login tracking should be disabled by following these steps:

-1. Sign in to Portals.
+1. Sign in to Dynamics 365 Portals.
-2. Go to **Portals** > **Site Settings**.
+2. Go to **Dynamics 365 Portals** > **Site Settings**.
 3. Search for site setting named `Authentication/LoginTrackingEnabled`.
 4. Change the value of this site setting to **False** or delete the site setting.
 5. Restart the portal.